pyoffice/py-office/README.md

 ```
 pip install py-office
 ```
-this will install every component of the py-office listed above
+pip will install every component of the py-office listed above